bagder/http2-explained/en/part8.md

 http2 is not yet widely deployed nor used.
 We can't tell for sure exactly how things will turn out.
 We have seen how SPDY has been used and we can make some guesses and calculations based on that and other past and current experiments.

-http2 reduces the number of necessary network round-trips and it avoids the head of line blocking dilemma completely with multiplexing and fast discarding of unwanted streams.
+http2 reduces the number of necessary network round-trips and it avoids the head-of-line blocking dilemma completely with multiplexing and fast discarding of unwanted streams.

 It allows a large amount of parallel streams that go way over even the most sharding sites of today.